paulwizviz/learn-microservices/topics/semantic.md

 ## Key Concepts

-* Enhanced Understanding of the Ubiquitous Language: Semantic data modelling focuses on the meaning of data and the relationships between concepts.
+* **Enhanced Understanding of the Ubiquitous Language:** Semantic data modelling focuses on the meaning of data and the relationships between concepts.
 It can significantly contribute to establishing a clear and consistent ubiquitous language in DDD by explicitly defining terms and their semantic connections.
 It reduces ambiguity and ensures everyone shares a common understanding of the domain concepts.
-* Identifying Core Domain Concepts and Relationships: Semantic models, like ontologies or semantic networks, can help in formally identifying the key entities, their attributes, and the various relationships that exist within the domain.
+* **Identifying Core Domain Concepts and Relationships:** Semantic models, like ontologies or semantic networks, can help in formally identifying the key entities, their attributes, and the various relationships that exist within the domain.
 It can provide a solid foundation for identifying DDD aggregates, entities, and value objects.
-* Improving Communication with Domain Experts: Semantic models can act as a visual and structured way to communicate complex domain knowledge with non-technical experts.
+* **Improving Communication with Domain Experts:** Semantic models can act as a visual and structured way to communicate complex domain knowledge with non-technical experts.
 The explicit representation of concepts and their relationships can facilitate better understanding and validation of the domain model.
-* Facilitating Bounded Context Identification: By analysing the semantic coherence of different parts of the domain, semantic modelling can help identify natural boundaries and potential bounded contexts within a bigger system.
+* **Facilitating Bounded Context Identification:** By analysing the semantic coherence of different parts of the domain, semantic modelling can help identify natural boundaries and potential bounded contexts within a bigger system.
 Areas with distinct sets of concepts and relationships might suggest different bounded contexts.
-* Supporting Data Integration and Interoperability: In systems that need to interact with other systems or data sources, a semantically rich domain model can facilitate better data integration and interoperability by providing a common understanding of the underlying data structures and their meanings.
+* **Supporting Data Integration and Interoperability:** In systems that need to interact with other systems or data sources, a semantically rich domain model can facilitate better data integration and interoperability by providing a common understanding of the underlying data structures and their meanings.

+## Steps in Semantic Data Modelling

+Semantic data modelling is a process of progressive refinement, moving from a high-level sketch to a more precise and meaningful model.
+Here’s a typical workflow:

+1. **Produce a Rough-Cut Model:** Start by creating an initial model of the entities and relationships using everyday language, based on your initial understanding of the domain.
+For example, you might start with simple concepts like `Author` and `Book` and a relationship like "writes".
+2. **Establish the Semantics and Refine the Model:** This is the core of the process.
+Critically examine the terms used in your initial model and refine them to be more semantically accurate.
+This is where you would distinguish between a core entity and the role it plays.
+For example, you might realize that `Author` is a role played by a `Person`, and you would update your model to reflect this deeper understanding.
+3. **Define Relationships and Cardinality:** Once your entities are well-defined, formalize the relationships between them.
+This includes giving the relationships clear, descriptive names and defining their cardinality (e.g., one-to-one, one-to-many, many-to-many).
+4. **Choose a Modelling Technique:** Select a suitable technique to represent your model.
+This could be a visual notation like UML, a formal language like RDF/OWL, or a simpler, more informal approach like the Subject-Predicate-Object triples shown in the example.
+5. **Iterate and Refine:** Semantic modelling is not a one-time task.
+It is an iterative process of continuous learning and refinement.
+As you gain new insights into the domain, you should revisit and improve your model in collaboration with domain experts.

-## A Simplified Example
+## A Simplified Example: Modelling the World of Books

-Imagine we're trying to model some basic information about books and authors.
+Let's walk through the process of creating a semantic model for some basic information about books, following the steps outlined above.

-Instead of just saying "Book has Title" and "Author has Name", we'd explicitly define the meaning and relationships involved.

-We might use a simple notation like Subject-Predicate-Object (like the basis of RDF triples), which is a common way to represent semantic relationships.

-### Our Domain: Books and Authors

-**Entities:** Book, Author
-**Properties (Attributes):** Title (of Book), Name (of Author) **Relationships:** Author writes Book, Book has author Author

-### Semantic Model Representation (using Subject-Predicate-Object)
+### Step 1: Produce a Rough-Cut Model

+Our initial, high-level understanding of the domain might look like this:

+* **Entities:** `Author`, `Book`
+* **Relationship:** An `Author` *writes* a `Book`.

+This is a perfectly fine starting point.
+It captures the most obvious concepts and their relationship.

+### Step 2: Establish the Semantics and Refine the Model

+Now, we critically examine our initial model.
+Is "Author" a fundamental entity, or is it a role?
+A person can be an author, but they are fundamentally a `Person`.
+This distinction is crucial for a rich semantic model.

+So, we refine our model:

+* **Core Entity:** `Person`
+* **Role:** `Author` (a role that a `Person` can play)
+* **Entity:** `Book`
+* **Refined Relationship:** A `Person` (in the role of an `Author`) *writes* a `Book`.

+### Step 3: Define Relationships and Cardinality

+Now we formalize the relationships:

+* A `Person` can write one or more `Book`s (`1..*`).
+* A `Book` can be written by one or more `Person`s (to allow for co-authorship) (`1..*`).

+### Step 4: Choose a Modelling Technique

+For this example, we'll use the simple Subject-Predicate-Object notation to represent our model.

+### Step 5: Iterate and Refine (Putting it all together)

-Here is the model:
+Here is our refined model, represented as Subject-Predicate-Object triples:

-* Instance of an Author:
+* **Instance of a Person:**
-  * Subject: Author:JaneAusten
+  * Subject: `Person:JaneAusten`
-  * Predicate: hasName
+  * Predicate: `hasName`
   * Object: "Jane Austen"
+* **The Role of the Person:**
+  * Subject: `Person:JaneAusten`
+  * Predicate: `playsRole`
+  * Object: `Role:Author`
-* Instance of a Book:
+* **Instance of a Book:**
-  * Subject: Book:PrideAndPrejudice
+  * Subject: `Book:PrideAndPrejudice`
-  * Predicate: hasTitle
+  * Predicate: `hasTitle`
   * Object: "Pride and Prejudice"
-* The Relationship between the Author and the Book:
-  * Subject: Book:PrideAndPrejudice
-  * Predicate: hasAuthor
-  * Object: Author:JaneAusten
+* **The Relationship:**
-  * Alternatively, we could also represent the relationship from the author's perspective:
-  * Subject: Author:JaneAusten
+  * Subject: `Book:PrideAndPrejudice`
-  * Predicate: writes
+  * Predicate: `wasWrittenBy`
-  * Object: Book:PrideAndPrejudice
+  * Object: `Person:JaneAusten`

-Here is the explanation:

-* We're not just storing strings "Jane Austen" or "Pride and Prejudice".
-We're identifying them as specific entities (Author:JaneAusten, Book:PrideAndPrejudice).
-The prefix (e.g., Author:, Book:) is a simple way to denote the type of entity.
-In a more formal system, these might be URIs (Uniform Resource Identifiers) providing a unique and global identity.
-* The predicates (hasName, hasTitle, hasAuthor, writes) explicitly define the nature of the relationship between the subject and the object.
-They give meaning to the connection.
-We understand that hasName means the name of the author, and hasAuthor means the author of the book.
-* The objects are either literal values (like the strings for names and titles) or references to other entities (like Author:JaneAusten being the object of the hasAuthor predicate for Book:PrideAndPrejudice).
+By following these steps, we've moved from a simple, surface-level model to a more semantically rich and accurate representation of the domain.

+As a rule of thumb, it's often best to model a role as a relationship between the core entities.
+In UML terms, this is often represented using an **Association Class**, which allows the relationship itself to have properties.
+For example, the 'authorship' role could be an association class between `Person` and `Book`, and it could have properties like `publicationDate` or `royaltyPercentage`.

 ### UML notations